domsen123/directus-extensions/README.md

 ```

 # Dev
-You can set the environment variable `SSR_ENV`  to "development" through your directus .env / config.js / config.ts file or via cli
+You can set the environment variable `SSR_ENV`  to "development" through your directus .env / config.js / config.ts file or via cli.\
+Have fun with HMR 🔥

 ```bash
 SSR_ENV=development npx directus start
 ```

 # Build
-Like in any other vite-ssr project, extend your `package.json` with the following `vite build scripts`:
+Like in any other vite ssr project, extend your `package.json` with the following `vite build scripts`:

 ```json
 "scripts": {